Ferndale Museum: Publications and awards

+"Letters Home", detailing the town's involvement in World War II, won the Western History Association Autry History Prize in 2011 as the "best contribution to local history in any medium" in the United States.

+Governanace

 In 2022, attendance was around 1,300 in addition to a total of approximately 750 museum memberships.

-Finances

 The museum is nonprofit and supported privately with memberships, attendance donations, donations, and grants.

-Director and board of directors

-The museum employs a director who is hired and managed by its board of directors.
-The museum contracts services for the original research and publication of its research oriented newsletter.
+The museum employs a director, hired and managed by its board of directors, and contracts services for the original research and publication of its research oriented newsletter, Our Story.